 - Ovarian cysts and polycystic ovary syndrome (PCOS)

-- Pelvic infection or pelvic inflammatory disease (PID)
+- Pelvic infection resulting in scarring or swelling of fallopian tubes (hydrosalpinx) or pelvic inflammatory disease (PID)

 - Scarring from sexually transmitted infection, abdominal surgery or endometriosis

-- Surgery to prevent pregnancy (tubal ligation) or failure of tubal ligation reversal (reanastomisis)
+- Surgery to prevent pregnancy (tubal ligation) or failure of tubal ligation reversal (reanastomosis)

 - Thyroid disease